eastcoastarcher/interstellar-pilot-ace/README.md

 This is edition of Interstealler Pilot 2 is a personl mod editio.

-This mode is a bit more closer to the original stock game-play and feel, however with less micro-managing each ship detail for more fun game-play.
+This mod is a bit more closer to the original stock game-play and feel, however with less micro-managing each ship detail for more fun game-play.

 Some game play featuers:
 - Updated graphics (same as contiuum)